 For the model to be most effective we should ask those questions.

-Take for example the recent rise of the Indian variant of Covid.
+Take for example the recent rise of the Delta variant of Covid.
 Some scientists - and therefore media headlines - have, based on assumptions, drawn a conclusion that the variant is more transmissible and inevitably will become dominant as the data model suggests.

 But what if the assumptions are wrong or out-dated by the dynamics of the world.
 And what if we ask how the transmission is occurring and between whom (e.g. is it intra-household amongst largely unvaccinated individuals?), might that change the conclusions we draw?

 By the end of March, Wales had won the 6 Nations title and England finished fifth.
 The model didn’t give a very accurate prediction.

 As for Covid, an increased understanding of the virus will allow us to update the assumptions in the models but they will never be able to predict a definitive conclusion to the pandemic.